SalomePlatform/adao/doc/en/ref_algorithm_DerivativeFreeOptimization.rst

     Example : ``{"CostDecrementTolerance":1.e-7}``

-  EstimationOf
-    This key allows to choose the type of estimation to be performed.
-It can be either state-estimation, with a value of "State", or parameter-estimation, with a value of "Parameters".
-The default choice is "State".

-    Example : ``{"EstimationOf":"Parameters"}``

-  ProjectedGradientTolerance
-    This key indicates a limit value, leading to stop successfully the iterative optimization process when all the components of the projected gradient are under this limit.
-It is only used for constrained optimizers.
-The default is -1, that is the internal default of each minimizer (generally 1.e-5), and it is not recommended to change it.

-    Example : ``{"ProjectedGradientTolerance":-1}``

-  GradientNormTolerance
-    This key indicates a limit value, leading to stop successfully the iterative optimization process when the norm of the gradient is under this limit.
-It is only used for non-constrained optimizers.
-The default is 1.e-5 and it is not recommended to change it.
+  QualityCriterion
+    This key indicates the quality criterion, minimized to find the optimal state estimate.
+The default is the usual data assimilation criterion named "DA", the augmented weighted least squares.
+The possible criteria has to be in the following list, where the equivalent names are indicated by the sign "=": ["AugmentedWeightedLeastSquares"="AWLS"="DA",
+    "WeightedLeastSquares"="WLS", "LeastSquares"="LS"="L2",
+    "AbsoluteValue"="L1", "MaximumError"="ME"].

-    Example : ``{"GradientNormTolerance":1.e-5}``
+    Example : ``{"QualityCriterion":"DA"}``

   StoreSupplementaryCalculations
     This list indicates the names of the supplementary variables that can be available at the end of the algorithm.
 It involves potentially costly calculations or memory consumptions.
 The default is a void list, none of these variables being calculated and stored by default.
-The possible names are in the following list: ["BMA", "CostFunctionJ", "CurrentOptimum", "CurrentState", "IndexOfOptimum"].
+The possible names are in the following list: ["CurrentState", "CostFunctionJ", "SimulatedObservationAtBackground", "SimulatedObservationAtCurrentState",
+    "SimulatedObservationAtOptimum"].

-    Example : ``{"StoreSupplementaryCalculations":["BMA", "CurrentState"]}``
+    Example : ``{"StoreSupplementaryCalculations":["CurrentState", "CostFunctionJ"]}``

 Information and variables available at the end of the algorithm
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++